bjcull/bjcull.github.com/_posts/2010-05-11-how-to-use-sql-server-encryption-with-symmetric-keys.md

 - sql
 ---

 <p>You can quickly and securely encrypt data in SQL Server 2005+ by using the native Symmetric Keys functionality.
-The most common encryption algorithms symmetric key encryption supports are Des, Triple Des, RC4 128bit, AES 128bit and AES 256bit.</p>  <h2>Setup your database</h2>  <p>To create a symmetric key, we first need to setup our database with a master key and a certificate, which act as protectors of our symmetric key store.</p>  <p><strong>Create a Database Master Key</strong></p>  <pre class="brush: sql;">CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'myStrongPassword'</pre>
+The most common encryption algorithms symmetric key encryption supports are Des, Triple Des, RC4 128bit, AES 128bit and AES 256bit.</p>  <h2>Setup your database</h2>  <p>To create a symmetric key, we first need to setup our database with a master key and a certificate, which act as protectors of our symmetric key store.</p>  <p><strong>Create a Database Master Key</strong></p>  <pre class="prettyprint">CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'myStrongPassword'</pre>

 <p><strong>Create a Certificate</strong></p>

-<pre class="brush: sql;">CREATE CERTIFICATE MyCertificateName
+<pre class="prettyprint">CREATE CERTIFICATE MyCertificateName
 WITH SUBJECT = 'A label for this certificate'</pre>

 <h2>Create your Symmetric Key</h2>